seamplex/feenox/README.markdown

 FeenoX has an **everything is an expression** design principle, meaning that any numerical input can be an algebraic expression (e.g. `T(1/2)` is the same as `T(0.5)`).
-If we want to have a temperature-dependent conductivity (which turns the problem non-linear) we can take advantage of the fact that *T*(*x*) is available not only as an argument to `PRINT` but also for the definition of algebraic functions:
+If we want to have a temperature-dependent conductivity (which renders the problem non-linear) we can take advantage of the fact that *T*(*x*) is available not only as an argument to `PRINT` but also for the definition of algebraic functions:

 ``` feenox
 READ_MESH slab.msh